ycldingo/QuantumComputing_2020Summer/Day2/README.md

 Please create an IBM Quantum Experience account.
 You can find your own API Token under 'My Account / Qiskit in local environment'.
-Copy it and paste at
+Copy it and paste at `paste your api token here` (inside the bracket):
 ```python
 apitoken = 'paste your api token here'
 ```